Cord Blood Banking

 The syringe or bag should be pre-labeled with a unique number that identifies your baby.
 Cord blood may only be collected during the first 15 minutes following the birth and should be processed by the laboratory within 48 hours of collection.

 What happens to the cord blood once it has been collected?

 The baby’s cord blood will be processed and stored in a laboratory facility, often referred to as a blood bank.
 The cord blood should be processed and stored in a facility that is accredited by the American Association of Blood Banks (AABB) for the purpose of handling stem cells.

 What are the health risks to the mother or to the baby?

 There are no health risks related to cord blood collection.
-Cord blood is retrieved from the umbilical cord after it has been cut thus preventing any pain, discomfort, or harm.
-Cord blood collection is totally safe.
+Cord blood is retrieved from the umbilical cord after it has been cut, thus preventing any pain, discomfort, or harm.
+This process is completely safe.

 How much does cord blood banking cost?

 There are usually two fees involved in cord blood banking.
-The first is the initial fee which covers enrollment, collection and storage for at least the first year.
+The first is the initial fee that covers enrollment, collection, and storage for at least the first year.
 The second is an annual storage fee.
 Some facilities vary the initial fee based upon the length of a predetermined period of storage.